ballerina-platform/ballerina-dev-website/swan-lake/learn/observing-ballerina-code.md

 tracingEnabled=true
 ```

-The created configuration file can be passed to the Ballerina program with `--b7a.config.file` option along with
+The created configuration file can be passed to the Ballerina program with `BALCONFIGFILE` environment variable along with
 the path of the configuration file.

 ```bash